 Update: 8 Dec.
 2020 – Below is the latest teaser clip:

 Notwithstanding the raging issues on casting and behind the scene politics, the current cast including Gun Napat and Mark Siwat and the main series thrust for Plan and Mean, the above clip has a promising and exciting atmosphere.

-Mark + Gun antics somehow offers some light moments in anticipation of the intense Tin-Can acting dynamics.
+Mark + Gun antics somehow offer some light moments in anticipation of the intense Tin-Can character dynamics.

-Late December, Saint Suppapong was interviewed by Dara Daily to give light to the issue that he is no longer part of Love By Chance Season 2.
+Late December update, Saint Suppapong was interviewed by Dara Daily to shed some light on the issue of why he is no longer part of Love By Chance Season 2.
 Here is an excerpt of that interview: